-So just what does that mean to the mystery shopping industry?
-It should be a great time for restaurant owners to benefit from confidential reviews of their restaurants.
-Will it, or will restaurants continue to trust the anonymous and often unflattering reviews from Google, Yelp and Open Table.
+So just what does that mean to the mystery shopping industry and restaurants?
+It is the perfect time for restaurant owners to benefit from confidential, objective reviews of their restaurants.
+Without it restaurants will continue to mistakenly trust in the anonymous and often unflattering reviews from Google, Yelp and Open Table.